iapyeh/GGeditor/docs/User Guide.rst

 * Image and chart
 * Footnote, hyperlink and bookmark
 * Table of contents (links to bookmarks and headings)
-* Horizontal line, special characters and CKJ full-width characters
+* Special characters and CKJ full-width characters

 .. _h80352f65a46575c6a74721e3ddb6a:

 Inline Markups
 ==============

-Some inline reST markups can be used directly in the document.
-The table shows all the usable inline markups.
+Some inline reStructuredText markups can be used directly in the document.
+The table demonstrates the usage example of these inline markups.

 +---------------------------+-----------------------+